mrcavalcanti/mosaicoo/docs/sources/alerting/fundamentals/evaluate-grafana-alerts.md

 - SQL data sources such as MySQL, Postgres, MSSQL, and Oracle.
 - The Azure Kusto based services: Azure Monitor (Logs), Azure Monitor (Azure Resource Graph), and Azure Data Explorer.

-A query with Grafana managed alerts or SSE is considered numeric with these data sources, if:
+A query with Mosaicoo managed alerts or SSE is considered numeric with these data sources, if:

 - The "Format AS" option is set to "Table" in the data source query.
-- The table response returned to Grafana from the query includes only one numeric (e.g. int, double, float) column, and optionally additional string columns.
+- The table response returned to Mosaicoo from the query includes only one numeric (e.g. int, double, float) column, and optionally additional string columns.

 If there are string columns then those columns become labels.
 The name of column becomes the label name, and the value for each row becomes the value of the corresponding label.
 If multiple rows are returned, then each row should be uniquely identified their labels.